-This section will show that, for finite quasisimple groups, large quasirandomness will imples nice covering property.
-We shall first deal with finite simple groups of bounded rank in Subsection~\ref{sub:bdd}.
+In this section we shall show that, for finite quasisimple groups, large quasirandomness will imply a nice covering property.
+We shall first deal with finite simple groups of bounded ranks in Subsection~\ref{sub:bdd}.
 Then we shall deal with the case of alternating groups in Subsection~\ref{sub:alt}.
-Finally, we shall deal with the finite simlpe groups with large rank by embedding alternating groups into them in Subsection~\ref{sub:large}.
-The classification of finite simple groups is used throughout this section.
+Finally, we shall deal with finite simple groups of large ranks by embedding alternating groups into them in Subsection~\ref{sub:large}.
+The classification of finite simple groups is used in this section.

-\begin{de} For a finite quasisimple group $G$, we define its \emph{rank} $r(G)$ as the following: \begin{en} \item When $G$ is abelian or when $G$ is a sporadic group, then $r(G)=1$. \item When $G$ is an extension of the alternating group $A_n$, then $r(G)=n$. \item When $G$ is an extension of a finite simple group of Lie type, then $r(G)$ is the rank of that simple group in the usual sense. \end{en} \end{de}
+\begin{de} For a finite quasisimple group $G$, we define its \emph{rank} $r(G)$ as the following: \begin{en} \item When the only simple quotient of $G$ is abelian or sporadic, then $r(G)=1$. \item When the only simple quotient of $G$ is the alternating group $\mathrm{A}_n$, then $r(G)=n$. \item When the only simple quotient of $G$ is a group of Lie type, then $r(G)$ is the (twisted) rank of that finite simple group as an algebraic group. \end{en} \end{de}